bridgekat/zenith/README.md

 (Certainly, set theory has its drawbacks as a logical framework of a theorem prover, but I think there are solutions...
-As commonly criticized, lack of type checking makes meaningless statements like `0 ∈ π` syntactically well-formed, which is more error-prone; however, if we allow the user to mark the definitions of `0` and `π` as "irreducible by default" (i.e. prohibits the use of their defining axioms by default), these errors could easily be detected without introducing the notion of types (you cannot go anywhere with hypothesis `0 ∈ π` without unfolding their definitions!).
+As commonly criticized, lack of type checking makes meaningless statements like `0 ∈ π` syntactically well-formed;
+however, if we allow the user to mark the definitions of `0` and `π` as "irreducible by default" (i.e. prohibits the use of their defining axioms by default), these errors could easily be detected without introducing the notion of types (you cannot go anywhere with hypothesis `0 ∈ π` without unfolding their definitions!).
 As another example, though the construction `Pair (a, b) := {{a}, {a, b}}` is unnatural, it plays no role other than making lemmas like `∀ a b c d, (Pair (a, b) = Pair (c, d) ↔ a = c ∧ b = d)` possible.
 We are safe to disregard the original definition immediately after we have derived all the necessary lemmas!
 The same technique may even make general inductive types (like those in the Calculus of Inductive Constructions) possible in set theory, and we could implement it as a feature of the elaborator.
 On the other hand, set theory also has certain advantages: most of the time, it more